jamie-allen/akka-osgi/README.md

 # A Proof of Concept for Akka and OSGi

 ## Overview
 A simple test project to test creating an Akka v2.1-SNAPSHOT ActorSystem inside of an OSGi context.
+Akka 2.1 will include OSGi support, bundling all of the subprojects.
 This project is based on the [sbtosgi-examples](https://github.com/oscarvarto/sbtosgi-examples) project.

 ## Build and Bundle This Project
 1. Clone this repo